executehouse/Limpopo-Connect/limpopo-api/README.md

 # Limpopo Connect API

-Supabase-integrated API for the Limpopo Connect platform (migrated from Azure Functions + Azure PostgreSQL).
+Supabase-integrated API for the Limpopo Connect platform (migrated from Azure Functions; database migrated to Supabase Postgres).

 ## 📚 Documentation